How to apply for a business loan: documents and steps

 What happens if my business loan application is rejected?

-Don't be discouraged.
-First, ask the lender for feedback to understand why.
-It could be an issue with your cash flow, credit history, or business plan.
-Use this feedback to strengthen your financial position or refine your plan before applying again or exploring other lenders.
+Use this feedback to strengthen your financial position or refine your plan before applying again with the same lender or exploring alternatives.

 Disclaimer